MerginMaps/docs/docs/content/en/mobile/exif_metadata.md

 category: 'Mobile Input App'
 permalink: exif_metadata
 title: Exif Metadata
+menuTitle: Exif
+position: 403
 ---

-# EXIF metadata

 Input comes with predefined default value expression functions which can be used to read an image EXIF metadata.

+### Functions

 Following functions are supported: